-UPDATE: The tips for the UC Berkeley Haas 2011 MBA Application are now available online.
+UPDATE: The tips for the UC Berkeley Haas 2012 MBA Application are now available online.
 Please post questions or comments to the new post.
 Check out the entire 2012 MBA Application Tips series for more valuable MBA application advice.

 Listed below are the supplemental questions, short answer questions, required essays, and optional essays for the fall 2010 application.